AI4ALLIgnite-Group2/Recipe-Generator/README.md

 **Special Thanks:**

-We would like to extend our deepest gratitude to our educators and mentors, **Cecilia Gervasoni** and **Jon Doane**, who provided invaluable guidance and support throughout the project.
+We would like to extend our deepest gratitude to our educators and mentors, **Cecilia Gervasoni** , **Rand Forrester** and **Jon Doane**, who provided invaluable guidance and support throughout the project.
 Their expertise and insights were crucial in shaping the direction and execution of our work.